Independent (Private) Fostering Agencies (IFAs)

 Babies: £137 Pre Primary: £140 Primary: £157 11 to 15: £178 16 to 17: £209

-The Allowance is provided to cover the following:
+The payment is provided to cover the following:

 Household costs, food, clothes, travel, school dinners and any other things required to look after a foster child.
 The payment takes into account the fact that foster care for children cost more than caring for birth children.

-In addition to the fostering allowance other payments may be made to foster carers, depending on their experience and qualifications.
+In addition to the allowance other payments may be made to foster carers, depending on their experience and qualifications.
 These payments are often between £50 and £200 per week.
-Generally, Local Authorities pay their fostering allowances directly into the foster carer's bank account every two weeks.
-Local Authorities tend to have different allowances for short break foster carers.
+Generally, Local Authorities pay their allowances directly into the carer's bank account every two weeks.
+Local Authorities tend to have different finance for short break carers.

 In receipt of Benefits?

 The general position of foster carers is that any payments received regarding fostering will be disregarded for benefits purposes.
 However, this will not be the case if you are treated for Tax and National Insurance purposes as though you were self-employed when you should seek further advice from your local Benefits office.

-As a foster carer fostering children you will not be able to claim Child Tax Credit or Child Benefit for a foster child if you are in receipt of a fostering allowance.
+As a foster carer, you will not be able to claim Child Tax Credit or Child Benefit for a child if you are in receipt of a fostering allowance.
 However you may be able to claim Working Tax Credit if you are receiving the reward element and you are treated as self employed.
 If you are putting in a claim for this, seek professional advice first.

 Foster carers may be in a position to claim any of the following benefits, according to circumstances: